fuhuan1991/markdown-Note/README.md

 ## Intro
-This is a Markdown note application.
+This is the front-end part of a Markdown note application.
 - You can create notes in different notebooks.
 - Type markdown script and get result in real time.
 - Insert specific markdown patterns by shortcut buttons.
 - Use sidebar menu for navigation.
+- Insert pictures

 ## Tech Stack